trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **Explicit enable of a package and its tests**

-One of the most typical use cases is for the user to explicitly enable one or more top-level TriBITS package and enabled its tests.
-This configuration would be used to drive local development on a specific set of packages.
+One of the most typical use cases is for the user to explicitly enable one or more top-level TriBITS package and enable its tests.
+This configuration would be used to drive local development on a specific set of packages (i.e. tests do not need to be enabled for packages not being changed).

 Consider the configure of the ``ReducedMockTrilinos`` project enabling the top-level ``Thyra`` package and its tests with::